tidymodels/shinymodels/README.md

 [![R-CMD-check](https://github.com/adhikars11/shinymodels/workflows/R-CMD-check/badge.svg)](https://github.com/adhikars11/shinymodels/actions)
 <!-- badges: end -->

-The goal of shinymodels is to …
+The goal of shinymodels is to launch a Shiny app given a {tidymodels} object.
+The main goal is to make it easier to explore {tidymodels} results.

 ## Installation